-Figure 12.
+Figure 11.
 Timeline of El Niño episodes between 1900 and 201914.

 Understanding how these features operate and influence the weather in different regions is progressing rapidly.
 Rain-fed agriculture is increasingly using this to assist decision-making.
+However, as Error!
+Reference source not found. highlights, climate is complicated and the Australian environment is variable.

 It is through these circulation features that the longer-term climate change plays out.
-For example, the autumn-winter rainfall declines in south-west WA, and more recently in Victoria, are associated with a range of other variations, all of which are inter-related and forced by the same mechanisms15.
-These changes are consistent with those predicted by anthropogenic climate change.
-Excellent short videos of the key circulation features that drive climate variability can be found at "The Climatedogs"16.
-However, as Figure 12 highlights, climate is complicated and the Australian environment is hard to predict.
+For example, the autumn-winter rainfall declines in south-west WA, and more recently in Victoria, have been associated with changes in the sub-tropical ridges, the latitude of the mid-latitude storm track and the phase of the southern annular mode.
+It is to be expected they are all inter-related and forced by the same mechanisms15.
+These changes are consistent with those predicted by anthropogenic-force climate change.
+Excellent short videos of the key circulation features that explain the drivers of climate variability can be found at "The Climatedogs"16.